-Home » Blog » Science & Nature » What’s Growing in Your Homeschool?
-Bacteria Science Experiments
+Home » Blog » Science & Nature » Bacteria Science Experiments: What’s Growing in Your Homeschool?

-What’s Growing in Your Homeschool?
-Bacteria Science Experiments
+Bacteria Science Experiments: What’s Growing in Your Homeschool?

 Ah, fall.
 Beautiful weather, fun festivals, football…and the beginning of “sick season.”
 It’s the perfect time of year to teach middle and high school students about germs through some cool bacteria science experiments!

 I’ve harped to my son for years about the importance of hand-washing to prevent illness.
 Now that he has actually seen bacteria with his own two eyes, he’s washing his hands more often.
-It’s amazing what experiential learning can teach.
+It’s incredible what experiential learning can teach.

-Bad bacteria, sometimes called pathogens, are harmful and can cause illnesses like strep, meningitis, lyme disease, or salmonella poisoning.
+Bad bacteria, sometimes called pathogens, are harmful and can cause illnesses like strep, meningitis, Lyme disease, or salmonella poisoning.

 Bacteria science experiments are great for middle and high school students! #homeschool #science #homesciencetools